rolandtoth/AdminOnSteroids/README.md

 Once checked, a radio button can't be cleared.
 This submodule removes this limitation.

 By default required fields can't be deselected but it can be enabled tweaking the submodule's settings.

-###AsmTweaks

-*asmSelect tweaks*

-####Settings

-- **Collapse fieldset/tab items on double click**: collapse or expand children items when double-clicking on the starting or ending asmSelect fieldset/tab item.
-- **Move delete button to the left**: moves the delete icon to the beginning of the bar, making easier to delete items on wide screens.

-###FileFieldToolbar

-*Add filter box and sort buttons to file fields*

-####Settings

-- **filterbox**: add a text input next to field label to filter images (or files).
-If there's no match typing is not allowed.
-You can clear the input clicking on the "X" button on the right or using the Escape key.
-The filter box is visible only if there are at least 2 items to filter (changed dynamically on uploading items).

-###PagePreviewLink

-*Add preview link next to page title*

-When enabled, an "eye" icon will be added next to the page title that links to the front-end target of the edited page.
-The target can be set to new tab/modal/panel.